 Your summer indoor humidity levels seem to be run typically high.
 All these are an indication that you need an immediate service.

 If you have carefully examined the return-air grilles, the filters plus the Carrier air conditioning’s power system, but still the device cannot cool your entire home correctly, it is definite that you need a Carrier air conditioner service professional for assistance, since you’ve done everything in your power in the DIY category.

 Some hot tips on ensuring that your Carrier air conditioner does not lose its cool.

 - Routinely change your air filters.
 An improperly installed or a clogged air filter can make your unit to work harder, and this may affect its efficiency.

 - You should ensure that you don’t block your ceiling, floor or wall vents.
 If you didn’t know, even toys, furniture or anything else could block the vents, leading to a reduced air flow.
-This can minimise the efficiency of your system, as well as its lifespan.
+This can minimise the effects of your system, as well as its lifespan.

 - Consider having the ducts insulated or sealed.
-It has been proven that air leaks might result in energy wastage, and can also overwork your unit, leading to a reduced life span.
+It has been proven that air leaks might result in energy wastage, and can also overwork your unit, leading to a reduced lifespan.

 - Examine and ensure that your drain system is not clogged with water.
 Bearing in mind that the air conditioner removes humidity from your house during the cooling season, you will realise if water trickles from the condensate drain of your indoor unit.

 - You should often have a certified, and a qualified air conditioner service technician replaces your filters and remove the indoor coil regularly.
 When you notice that there are extended operating cycles and decreased efficiency in energy, the coil could be the problem.